Cohomology of groups acting on vector spaces over finite fields: Abstract

 \section{Abstract}

-Let $p$ be a prime and $m,n$ be positive integers.
-Let $G$ be a group acting faithfully on a vector space of dimension $n$ over the finite field $\FF_q$ with $q=p^m$ elements.
-A famous theorem proved by Nori in 1987 states that if $m=1$ and $G$ acts semisimply on $\FF_p^n$, then there exists a constant $c(n)$ depending only on $n$, such that if $p>c(n)$ then $H^1(G,\FF_p^n)=0$.
-We give an explicit constant $c(n)=(2n+1)^2$ and prove a more general version of Nori's theorem, by showing that if $G$ acts semisimply on $\FF_q^n$ and $p>(2n+1)^2$, then $H^1(G,\FF_q^n)$ is trivial, for all $q$.
-As a consequence, we give sufficient conditions to have an affirmative answer to a classical question posed by Cassels in the case of abelian varieties over number fields.
+Let $\FF_q$ be the finite field with $q=p^m$ elements and $G$ be a subgroup of $\GL_n(\FF_q)$.
+A famous theorem of Nori published in 1987 states that there exists a (non-effective) constant $c(n)$, depending only on $n$, such that if $p>c(n)$ and $G$ acts semisimply on $\FF_p^n$, then $H^1(G,\FF_p^n)=0$.
+We solve the long-standing problem, also considered by Serre, of giving an effective proof of Nori's theorem.
+Our approach yields the optimal constant $c(n)=n+2$.
+We also prove a more general version of Nori's theorem, namely, that for all powers $q$ of $p$, if $G$ acts semisimply on $\FF_q^n$ and $p>n+2$, then $H^1(G,\FF_q^n)$ is trivial.
+We apply these results to refine a criterion, proved by \c{C}iperiani and Stix, which gives sufficient conditions for an affirmative answer to a classical question posed by Cassels in the case of abelian varieties over number fields.